violettracker/nyutracker/index.md

 ## New York State Covid App

-New York State recently announced a new privacy-minded Covid app, called [COVID Alert NY](https://coronavirus.health.ny.gov/covid-alert-ny).
+New York State recently announced a new privacy-minded Covid app, called **[COVID Alert NY](https://coronavirus.health.ny.gov/covid-alert-ny)**.
 It is designed by the state Department of Health.
 The app keeps people safe and gives exposure notifications using bluetooth iOS / Android technology (rather than tracking your location).
-It [works regionally](https://twitter.com/NYGovCuomo/status/1311712687441797121?utm_source=sendinblue&utm_campaign=Breaking_News_1012&utm_medium=email) with apps in NY, NJ, PA, and DE.
+It **[works regionally](https://twitter.com/NYGovCuomo/status/1311712687441797121?utm_source=sendinblue&utm_campaign=Breaking_News_1012&utm_medium=email)** with apps in NY, NJ, PA, and DE.

 The app also has other features, such as recent county-by-county testing results and a health log to help you monitor any possible symptoms.